SudipBidari/Inchoate/README.md

 # Inchoate
-This code is for my personal website that showcases things i've learnt by far.
+This code is for my personal portfolio website.